JojoDuke/ZuroNew/README.md

 # Zuro

-These are the docs for the Zuro insurance platform for Adrian Reyes
+These are the README docs for the Zuro insurance platform for Adrian Reyes